Dawn-Of-Justice/groq_chatbot/README.md

    python run.py
    ```

-This will launch the chatbot, which will prompt you to enter your queries.
+This will launch the chatbot on http://127.0.0.1:5000, which you can see in the terminal, Just press ctrl and click the address to open in a web browser or manually type the address.

 ### Running the Chatbot